 Research shows downsizers typically move from three- and four-bedroom dwellings to two- and three-bedroom homes – not single bedders.
 It’s not a problem if the unit doesn’t have space to have a barbecue or hold gatherings – as long as the complex itself offers areas for these.

-Apartments that incorporate retail and dining precincts are popular, allowing downsizers to remain connected to their community and socialise with friends and family.
+Apartments that incorporate retail and dining precincts are popular, allowing downsizers to remain connected to their community and easily socialise with friends and family.

 Option 3 – The granny flat